i-pi/i-pi/examples/features/ffdieletric/mace-polar+E-server/README.md

-# BaTiO3, MACE-POLAR, and a homogeneous electric field
+# Water, MACE-POLAR, and a homogeneous electric field

 This example exercises i-PI's in-process MACE driver, MACE-POLAR dielectric response, and the `FFDielectric` fixed-electric-field wrapper.
 No socket client is needed.
 The calculation uses a local `MACE-POLAR-1-M.model` checkpoint.

-MACE-POLAR-1 was trained on molecular data from OMol25.
-The periodic BaTiO3 cell used here is therefore a wiring and smoke test, not a validated BaTiO3 potential.
-In addition, a total dipole is branch-dependent under periodic boundary conditions.
-Do not interpret this short trajectory as a physical prediction for BaTiO3.
+The MACE-POLAR-optimized water monomer is centered in a 20 angstrom cell.
+Its initial dipole points along -z, antiparallel to the applied +z field.

+## Files in this folder

+- `input.xml`: static-field calculation with `where='server'`.
+- `start.extxyz`: water coordinates read by i-PI and MACE; `start.xyz` contains the same geometry in plain XYZ form.
+- `mace_kwargs.json`: PolarMACE calculator and response-tensor options.
+- `download_mace_polar.sh`: downloads `MACE-POLAR-1-M.model` locally.
+- `README.md`: setup, conventions, tensor definitions, and validation notes.

 ## Install